The Non-Gaussian Weak-Lensing Likelihood: A Multivariate Copula Construction and Impact on Cosmological Constraints: Application to Weak Lensing Surveys

 \subsubsection{Sampling of the Full Parameter Space}

 Having explored the impact of the copula likelihood on the posteriors of the main cosmological parameters constrained by weak lensing on a fixed grid, we conclude with a proof-of-principle example showing that the framework can also be used when sampling the full parameter space, thus demonstrating the applicability of the framework to full-fledged analyses.
 We sample the posterior using \texttt{emcee} \citep{foreman-mackey2013a}.
-We chose a stage-III-like setup, i.e. the \SI{1000}{\sqd} mask with an $n_{\mathrm{side}}$ of $1024$ and a cosmic-shear-$\xi^+$ data vector using five redshift bins and four angular bins logarithmically spanning scales from \SI{30}{\arcmin} to \SI{11}{\degree}.
-We varied the same parameters as \citet{asgari2021a}, except for the baryonic feedback nuisance parameter and additive ellipticity bias.
-The same priors as in \citet{asgari2021a}, also listed in \cref{tab:cosmo_params}, were adopted.
+We adopt the fiducial stage-III-like setup introduced at the beginning of Sec.~\ref{sec:application}, using the \SI{1000}{\sqd} mask with $n_{\mathrm{side}} = 1024$.
+Relative to the original KiDS-1000 analysis setup, this configuration emphasizes larger angular scales where non-Gaussian likelihood effects are expected to be most pronounced.
+We vary the same cosmological and nuisance parameters as \citet{asgari2021a}, except for the baryonic feedback nuisance parameter and additive ellipticity bias, and adopt the same priors listed in \cref{tab:cosmo_params}.
 We show the main results in \cref{fig:sampled_posterior}.
 Comparing posteriors obtained with a Gaussian and our copula likelihood, the shifts are qualitatively similar to what was observed in \cref{fig:post2d_maskcomp}.
 This was expected since the mock data and survey setup are the same.
 However, it is reassuring to see that shifts do not seem to be affected by the number of parameters varied.
 The corner plot showing all parameters can be found in App.~\ref{app:fullsampling}.